Tanishka101/Loan-Prediction-scikit-learn/README.md

 # Loan-Prediction-scikit-learn

-## Project designed in Hirachical Learning Method
+## The project was designed using the Hierarchical Learning Method

 - Start with basic, machine learning using Logistic Regression and Decision Tree Algorithms.
 - Enhance Machine Learning Accuracy by doing some parameter optimization.
 Enhance Accuracy by adding the Feature Enginnering